SkeldJS/Hindenburg/pages/getting-started/configuration.md

 _or_

-Relative or absolute path to other Hindenburg configs to base this one off, to extend all values from.
+Relative or absolute path to other Waterway configs to base this one off, to extend all values from.

 **Type**: array

 ### **extends[]**
-Relative or absolute path to another Hindenburg config to base this one off, to extend all values from.
+Relative or absolute path to another Waterway config to base this one off, to extend all values from.

 **Type**: string